-The Institute of Dental History and Craniofacial Study maintains five collections to support the preservation and study of dental history, craniofacial biology and evolution.
+The Institute of Dental History and Craniofacial Study maintains four collections, its mission being to support the preservation and study of dental history, craniofacial biology and evolution.

 Dental students are encouraged to volunteer in helping the curator catalog, inventory and arrange the Ward Museum collection.

 This invaluable, world-renowned research and teaching resource consists of more than 1,500 human crania collected by orthodontist Spencer R. Atkinson, primarily from autopsies and biological warehouses.
 Read more >>

 The College of Physicians and Surgeons Historical Society collection houses historical documents and artifacts from "P&S" (forerunner of the University of the Pacific, Arthur A. Dugoni School of Dentistry).
 This collection includes complete sets of CHIPS yearbook volumes and Contact Point issues, photographs, lecture notes, grade cards and exams, licenses, commencement programs, postgraduate correspondence and alumni events, dating from the late 1800s onwards.

 Alumni are urged to contribute towards the Institute's goal of maintaining a "comprehensive" chronicle of P&S and its students by donating photos and documents from their dental school days.
 Copies of these items are also accepted, or, as an alternative to donation, the Institute will return to its owners any documents or photos loaned to us for scanning.
 As a repository for the school's history, this archive is accessible by appointment to historians, donors, alumni and the families of alumni.
 The curator is available to respond to specific inquiries by phone or email.